thr3a/docs-generator-for-chatgpt/mise/index.md

 # Rust <Badge type="warning" text="experimental" />

 Rust/cargo can be installed which uses rustup under the hood. mise will install rustup if it is not already installed and add the requested targets.
-By default, mise uses the default location of rustup/cargo (`~/.rustup` and `~/.cargo`), but you can change this by setting the `MISE_RUSTUP_HOME` and `MISE_CARGO_HOME` environment variables if you'd like to isolate mise's rustup/cargo from your other rustup/cargo installations.
+By default, mise respects the `RUSTUP_HOME` and `CARGO_HOME` environment variables for the home directories and falls back to their standard location (`~/.rustup` and `~/.cargo`) if they are not set.
+You can change this by setting the `MISE_RUSTUP_HOME` and `MISE_CARGO_HOME` environment variables if you'd like to isolate mise's rustup/cargo from your other rustup/cargo installations.

 Unlike most tools, these won't exist inside of `~/.local/share/mise/installs` because they are managed by rustup.
 All mise does is set the `RUST_TOOLCHAIN` environment variable to the requested version and rustup will